Content Security Policies

 Add a domain to the whitelist

-to your custom module’s etc
+adding a csp_whitelist.xml to your custom module’s etc folder.

 1